-We understand the Group's policy on the write-down of inventories and evaluate whether the methods and assumptions used to provide an allowance for the write-down of inventories are reasonable.
-Obtain the calculation details of the provision for the write-down of inventories, and check whether those details are consistent with the accounting records.
-According to the Group's policy on the allowance of write-down of inventories for depreciation losses, recheck whether the allowance is provided in accordance with the policy.
+For the valuation of inventories, we understand the Group's policy on the write-down of inventories and evaluate whether the methods and assumptions used to provide an allowance for the write-down of inventories are reasonable.
+Also, we obtain the calculation details of the provision for the write-down of inventories, and check whether those details are consistent with the accounting records.
+In addition, we performed procedures including sampling to examine the accuracy of inventory aging report and the net realizable value report.